Contact us

 Methamphetamine addiction is caused by the abuse of a powerful stimulant drug that dramatically affects the central nervous system.
 It is known for its quick high and devastating physical and psychological effects.

 Symptoms of methamphetamine addiction include increased wakefulness and physical activity, decreased appetite, rapid heart rate, irregular heartbeat, and increased blood pressure.
-Long-term use can lead to severe dental problems (“meth mouth”), extreme weight loss, and skin sores.
+Long-term use leads to severe dental problems (“meth mouth”), extreme weight loss, and skin sores.

-Treatment often requires comprehensive rehabilitation programs that include detoxification, individual and group therapy, and sometimes medications like bupropion, which can help with withdrawal symptoms and cravings.
+Methamphetamine addiction treatment requires comprehensive rehabilitation programs that include detoxification, individual therapy, and group therapy.
+Medications like bupropion assist with withdrawal symptoms and cravings.
+Comprehensive treatment addresses both physical and psychological aspects of addiction.

 5. Benzodiazepine Addiction